REGISTRY OF CONFIRMED ABANDONED OR UNCONTROLLED HAZARDOUS WASTE DISPOSAL SITES IN MISSOURI - FREQUENTLY ASKED QUESTIONS

 What restrictions are placed on the registered properties?

 Once a site is placed on the Registry, it is subject to certain restrictions.
 The use of the site may not change substantially without the written approval of the director of the department.
-A change of use is considered substantial if it may result in the spread of contamination, increases human exposure to hazardous materials, increases adverse environmental impacts, or makes potential remedial actions to correct problems at the site more difficult.
+A change of use is considered substantial if it may result in the spread of contamination, increases human exposure to hazardous materials, increases adverse environmental impacts or makes potential remedial actions to correct problems at the site more difficult.
 The seller must notify the buyer of the condition of the site prior to sale.
 Changes of ownership must be reported to the department within 30 days after the change.

-If the owner does not want the entire property placed on the Registry, the listing may be limited to the contaminated portion of the property if the owner or operator submits a land survey performed by a licensed surveyor that includes the contaminated area plus a buffer zone in all directions.
+If the owner does not want the entire property placed on the Registry, the listing may be limited to the contaminated portion of the property if the owner or operator submits a land survey performed by a licensed surveyor including the contaminated area plus a buffer zone in all directions.
 This allows the owner or operator unrestricted use of the portion of the property that is not contaminated.

 Is there a way to avoid Registry listing?